IRT-Open-Source/scf/modules/STLXML2STL/README.md

 # STLXML2STL
-The STLXML2STL module converts an XML representation of EBU-STL to a binary file that conforms to EBU-STL (EBU Tech 3264).
+The STLXML2STL module converts an XML representation of EBU STL to a binary file that conforms to EBU STL (EBU Tech 3264).
 The module is written in XQuery and designed to be executed with BaseX or Saxon XQuery processors.

 ## Prerequisites
 [BaseX 8.4](http://basex.org/) or [Saxon Enterprise Edition (EE) 9.6.0.5](www.saxonica.com/) (tested with these versions).